ThomasQuinnKelly/bip-archetype-service/README.md

-Note : Please read all the instructions for maintaining and updating this project outlined at the end of this document before making any changes to the project or any of its branches starting with 'master-'.
+Note : Please read all the instructions for maintaining and updating this project outlined at the end of this document before making any changes to the project or any of its branches starting with `master-`

 # BIP Service Archetype Project